-Which Sooners could have been on the cover of EA Sports NCAA football since 2015
+Which Sooners could have been on the cover of EA Sports NCAA football during its absence?

-EA Sports did what many thought was impossible by announcing they would bring back their college football video game series.
-After a hiatus that will have spanned at least ten years come July, the newest version of the beloved game series will return sometime in the summer of 2024.
+EA Sports did what many thought was impossible by announcing it would bring back its college football video game series.
+After a hiatus that will have spanned at least 10 years come July, the newest version of the beloved game series will return sometime in the summer of 2024.

 The last one to drop before the series ended came out in July 2013.
 NCAA 14 is one of the most iconic sports video games of all time because of the attachment many have to it.
 Its resale value has never been higher.

 The reason for the original cancellation of the series?
-Name, image, and likeness.
-A hot-button topic that eventually led to NIL being accepted into collegiate sports after legislation passed.
+Name, image and likeness — a hot-button topic that eventually led to NIL being accepted into collegiate sports.

-EA Sports couldn’t figure out how to compensate players because, at the time, it wasn’t legal in that era of collegiate athletics.
-That hurdle has been cleared and is something we discussed here.
+EA Sports couldn’t figure out how to compensate players because it wasn’t legal in that era of collegiate athletics.
+That hurdle has been cleared and the game looks headed for a summer release date.

-With NIL no longer an issue, we can worry about the game.
-One question we are wondering?
-Who gets the distinction of being the game’s cover athlete?
+Who gets the distinction of being the game’s cover athlete in its resurrection?
 It’s always a fun and exciting debate when new sports games come out.
-Former Michigan QB Denard Robinson graced NCAA 14’s cover.
-In the time since the last game, college football has had some iconic athletes come and go across the college football scene that would’ve been perfect fits to be cover athletes for subsequent games.
+Former Michigan quarterback Denard Robinson graced NCAA 14’s cover.
+Since the last game, college football has had iconic athletes that would’ve been perfect fits to be cover athletes.

 Our friends at College Wire went through and named which players they thought would have been great fits as cover athletes for the years we didn’t have a game.
-We decided to do the same but only with Oklahoma players for those years.
+We decided to do the same, but only with Oklahoma players for those years.
 Take a look below.

 2015 Edition

-No player had a more impactful season for Oklahoma in the 2014 season than outside linebacker Eric Striker.
+No player had a more impactful season for Oklahoma in 2014 than outside linebacker Eric Striker.
 Striker, named a captain for the Sooners before the season, started all 13 games for Oklahoma in 2014.
-He led Oklahoma in sacks with nine, had two fumble recoveries, five pass breakups, and 17 tackles for loss.
+He led Oklahoma in sacks with nine, had two fumble recoveries, five pass breakups and 17 tackles for loss.
 He was the heart and soul of Oklahoma’s defense and ended up a third-team AP All-American for his efforts.

 Also Considered: Samaje Perine, RB